jhass/configurate/README.md

 the following optional parameters, as a hash:

 * *namespace:* Specify a alternative root.
-This is useful if you for example add the same file multiple times through multiple providers, with different namespaces, letting you overide settings depending on the rails environment, without duplicating common settings.
+This is useful if you for example add the same file multiple times through multiple providers, with different namespaces, letting you override settings depending on the rails environment, without duplicating common settings.
 Defaults to none.
 * *required:* Whether to raise an error if the the file isn't found or, if one is given, the namespace doesn't exist in the file.